OuDret/gds2lef/README.md

 ignore_cells = ["via"]
 #######################
 ```

-The script assumes all rectangle, polygon and path is an obstruccion unless it has text label on it.
+The script assumes all rectangle, polygon and path are obstruccions unless they have text label on it.
+If so, they will be treated as PIN <text>.

 ## Limitations